onzfonz/comp227/src/content/7/en/part7d.md

 If the configuration for development and production differs a lot, it may be a good idea to [separate the configuration](https://webpack.js.org/guides/production/) of the two into their own files.

-We can inspect the bundled production version of the application locally by executing the following command in the <i>build</i> directory:
+We can inspect the bundled production version of the application locally by executing the following command in the *build* directory:

 ```js
 npx static-server